TRU Precious Metals (CVE:TRU) Shares Down 20% – Should You Sell?

-Shares of TRU Precious Metals Corp.
-(CVE:TRU – Get Free Report) traded down 20% during trading on Monday .
-The company traded as low as C$0.02 and last traded at C$0.02.
-1,013,100 shares traded hands during trading, an increase of 839% from the average session volume of 107,922 shares.
+TRU Precious Metals Corp.
+(CVE:TRU – Get Free Report)’s share price dropped 20% during trading on Tuesday .
+The stock traded as low as C$0.02 and last traded at C$0.02.
+Approximately 1,013,100 shares traded hands during trading, an increase of 839% from the average daily volume of 107,922 shares.
 The stock had previously closed at C$0.03.

 TRU Precious Metals Corp. engages in mineral exploration and development activities in Canada.
 It is exploring for gold and copper in the Central Newfoundland Gold Belt on its 100%-owned Golden Rose Project located in Central Newfoundland, Canada.
 The company was formerly known as Trius Investments Inc and changed its name to TRU Precious Metals Corp.